netdata/netdata/streaming/README.md

 ### Slave cannot connect to master

-Sometimes you are type writing the address and port of the master inside stream.conf and you write a wrong information, Netdata will write a message like this in the slave log
+When the slave can't connect to a master for any reason (misconfiguration, networking, firewalls, master down), you will see the following in the slave's `error.log`.

 ```
 ERROR : STREAM_SENDER[HOSTNAME] : Failed to connect to 'MASTER IP', port 'MASTER PORT' (errno 113, No route to host)
 ```

-This error can also happen case the firewall on master is not allowing connections to the master port.

 ### Is this a Netdata?

-This question can appear when Netdata starts the stream and receives an unexpected response when connecting to the slave for the first time.
+This question can appear when Netdata starts the stream and receives an unexpected response.
-This error can appear for a number of different reasons, but the most common is that the master node has SSL activated and the slave sent a plain text response.
+Between netdata master and slave this error can appear when the master node has SSL activated and the slave tries to connect using plain text.
+You will also receive this message when netdata slave connects with other server that are not netdata.
 The complete error message will look like this:

 ```